Effective August 27, 2019

 - Any additional information that you have added including a bio or photo

-If the LKU affiliated trainer indicates that the class was “private” rather than public, the class will only be visible to members of the class when they are logged in to their Lean Kanban University website account.
-The class page, the student profile pages for that class, and the student listings (for that class) in the LKU Alumni directory will not be visible to anyone else.
-The class details and the class attendees are only visible to attendees of that class, the class instructor, and the Lean Kanban administrators, when logged in to the LKU website.
+If the KU affiliated trainer indicates that the class was “private” rather than public, the class will only be visible to members of the class when they are logged in to their Kanban University website account.
+The class page, the student profile pages for that class, and the student listings (for that class) in the KU Alumni directory will not be visible to anyone else.
+The class details and the class attendees are only visible to attendees of that class, the class instructor, and the Kanban University administrators, when logged in to the KU website.

 Hidden student status

-Upon request, your LKU Class Alumni student information can be “hidden”.
-This means that even if the class is “public”, the student will be invisible to anyone but themselves, the class instructor, and Lean Kanban administrators.
-This would enable you to still have a class certificate and credentials that you can access but no one else could see your student profile page or your name in the LKU Class Alumni directory listing.
+Upon request, your KU Class Alumni student information can be “hidden”.
+This means that even if the class is “public”, the student will be invisible to anyone but themselves, the class instructor, and Kanban University administrators.
+This would enable you to still have a class certificate and credentials that you can access but no one else could see your student profile page or your name in the KU Class Alumni directory listing.